India Walton, socialist and former nurse, is set to become Buffalo's first female mayor

 — pipe hitter (@lib_crusher) June 23, 2021

-Brown, who refused to even debate Walton ahead of Tuesday’s election, has yet to concede.
+Brown, who refused even to debate Walton ahead of Tuesday’s election, has yet to concede.
 For more on the country’s (likely) next socialist mayor, be sure to read Andrea’s insightful piece here.